BlueFern/CoupledCells/README.md

     1;
     0,1,12,112,-1,-1,-1,32,3;

-and the total number of processes will be 3*12*112 = 4032.
+and the total number of processes will be 3 x 12 x 112 = 4032.

 * **S** - Location of the generated output files.
 * **T** - Location of the profiling output files.